brianrobles204/observable_locator/README.md

 `Observable Locator` implements a service locator pattern for performing dependency injection, similar to [get_it](https://pub.dev/packages/get_it) or [provider](https://pub.dev/packages/provider).
-However, like `provider`, this package can be used to create dependencies that are reactive, using MobX as the underlying system for reactivity.
+However, like `provider`, this package can be used to create dependencies that are *reactive*, using MobX as the underlying system for reactivity.
 The API also makes it easy to create `async` dependencies (on futures & streams) with minimal boilerplate.